sergant210/myCalendar/README.md

 ## myCalendar

-myCalendar is a ModX Revolution component for event management using fullCalendar to render events. myCalendar can display events from a public Google Calendar.
+myCalendar is a ModX Revolution component for event management using fullCalendar to render events.You can create, move, resize and remove events.
+myCalendar can display events from a public Google Calendar.

 ## Basic Use
 #####For single calling